mine-x/ctf-writeups/2025-target-cyber-defense-challenge/README.md

 **Results:**

+Tier 1:

+- 12 out of 12 challenges solved
+- 4120 out of 4210 total possible points
-Tier 1: Ranked # out of 891 participants (12/12 solved, 4120 points, 1 hint used)
+- Placed in top 15 out of 891 participants

-Tier 2: TBD (points, number of tasks solved)
+Tier 2:

+- 10 out of 11 challenges solved
+- 12150 out of 12900 total possible points
+- Placed in top 30 out of 50 participants

 ## Tools and Skills